-The architecture for Blending GAN $G(x)$ is shown in Figure~\ref{fig:encoder-decoder}.
-We propose the encoder-decoder architecture motivated by~\cite{pathak2016context}.
-We find that a network with only convolutional layers could not learn to blend composited images for the lack of global information across the whole image which is essential for image blending task.
-This suggests that standard fully connected layers are necessary for conditional image generation.
+The architecture of Blending GAN $G(x)$ is shown in Figure~\ref{fig:encoder-decoder}, which is motivated by~\cite{pathak2016context}.
+We find that a network with only convolutional layers could not learn to blend composite images for the lack of global information across the whole image.
 Thus we replace the channel-wise fully connected layer used in~\cite{pathak2016context} with standard fully connected layers.

-Training such a network needs masses of data.
-The composited copy-and-paste image is easy to collect, but the ground truth image $x_g$ could only be obtained by expert users, using image editing software, which is time-consuming.
-Alternatively, we use $x_{dst}$ to approximate $x_g$ since $x_{src}$ and $x_{dst}$ in our experiment are photos of the same scene under different conditions, \eg season, weather, time of day, see Section~\ref{ph:datasets} for details.
-Through this way, we obtain masses of composited images with approximating $x_g$ required for training our $G(x)$ properly, as shown in Figure~\ref{fig:encoder_decoder_input_output_gt}.
+The architecture of the discriminator $D(x)$ is shown in Figure~\ref{fig:discriminator}.
+We apply the batch normalization~\cite{ioffe2015batch} and leaky ReLU after each convolution except for the first layer and the last layer.
+The first layer employs convolution and leaky ReLU, while the last layer contains convolution only.

-When the ground truth is absent, we could use unsupervised generative models to model the distribution of natural images, which is discussed in the \textbf{Supplementary Material}.
+Training such a network needs massive data.
+The copy-and-paste images are easy to collect, but the ground truth images $x_g$ could only be obtained by expert users with image editing software, which is time-consuming.
+Alternatively, we use $x_{dst}$ to approximate $x_g$, since $x_{src}$ and $x_{dst}$ in our experiment are photos of the same scene under different conditions, \eg season, weather, time of day, see Section~\ref{ph:datasets} for details.
+Through this way, we obtain massive composite images and the corresponding ground truth, as shown in Figure~\ref{fig:encoder_decoder_input_output_gt}.